Version Compatibility in the .NET Framework

 Check these topics for any changes that might affect your app and apply the workaround described:

 If you have a .NET Framework 1.1 app, also review these topics:

-If you are recompiling existing source code to run on the .NET Framework 4.5, or if you are developing a new version of an app or component that targets version 4.5 from an existing source code base, check What's Obsolete in the .NET Framework Class Library for obsolete types and members, and apply the workaround described.
+If you are recompiling existing source code to run on the .NET Framework 4.5 or its point releases, or if you are developing a new version of an app or component that targets the .NET Framework 4.5 from an existing source code base, check What's Obsolete in the .NET Framework Class Library for obsolete types and members, and apply the workaround described.
 (Previously compiled code will continue to run against types and members that have been marked as obsolete.)

 If you determine that a change in the .NET Framework 4.5 has broken your app, check the Runtime Settings Schema to determine whether you can use a runtime setting in your app's configuration file to restore the previous behavior.

-If you cannot find a suitable workaround for your issue, remember that the .NET Framework 4.5 runs side by side with versions 1.1, 2.0, and 3.5, and is an in-place update that replaces version 4.
+If you cannot find a suitable workaround for your issue, remember that the .NET Framework 4.5 (or one of its point releases) runs side by side with versions 1.1, 2.0, and 3.5, and is an in-place update that replaces version 4.
 For apps that target versions 1.1, 2.0, and 3.5, you can install the appropriate version of the .NET Framework on the target machine to run the app in its best environment.
 For more information about side-by-side execution, see Side-by-Side Execution in the .NET Framework.